San Diego Parental Alienation Attorneys

 Tom will take immediate action against acts of parental alienation.
 At your initial consultation he will determine which remedy is best requested from the court, given your particular circumstances.
 He will get your motions filed as soon as possible, and if appropriate, will request that the hearing date be moved up.
 He will be sure to include all relevant evidence, such as emails, text messages, and sworn statements, so that the judge is made aware of the situation's severity.
 Tom has a record of getting results in San Diego child custody cases that other lawyers found impossible.

-Thomas M. Huguenor is a San Diego divorce and child custody lawyer with over 35 years of experience.
-Having been classified as a family law expert by the California State Bar, he has handled numerous parental alienation cases and understands how such cases should be presented to the court.
-He does not take a "one-size-fits-all approach" to his cases and will work to ensure that your goals are heard, considered, and appropriately presented.
+Our firm has over 35 years of experience in child custody law.
+Our founder has been classified as a family law expert by the California State Bar, and we have handled numerous parental alienation cases.
+We understand how such cases should be presented to the court, and we do not take a "one-size-fits-all approach” - we work to ensure your goals are heard, considered, and appropriately presented.

 The future well-being of your child is at risk in an alienation case.
 Do not wait.
-Contact our San Diego, California, office today at (858) 458-9500 to schedule your free initial consultation.
+Contact our San Diego office today at (858) 458-9500 to schedule your free initial consultation.